lukassobotik/lukassobotik/README.md

 So please let me know if you have any!

 I would like to provide long-term maintenance for the repositories on [**this**](https://github.com/stars/lukassobotik/lists/long-term-support) list.
-If you encounter any issues, please report them by opening an issue in the respective repositories.
+If you happen to have any issues, please report them by opening an issue in the respective repositories.
 Thanks to that, I could fix them as soon as possible.

 You can find the list of repositories that I am actively working on [**here**](https://github.com/stars/lukassobotik/lists/active-development).